Student Spotlight: Angela Ulloa

 Ulloa earned her Associate in Engineering Studies degree and transferred to the University of Illinois at Chicago to pursue a bachelor’s degree in mechanical engineering.
 She became a member of Pi Tau Sigma, the Mechanical Engineering Honor Society at UIC.

 But then she moved to Kentucky for an engineering co-op at Toyota, an offer that was too good to refuse.
 She finished her last year of school at the University of Kentucky, but when Toyota announced it was moving its facility, she began looking for another position.
-She is now starting as a design engineer for SWECO, but a drop in gas prices forced the company to lay off employees.
+She started as a design engineer for SWECO, but a drop in gas prices forced the company to lay off employees.